 The mission of Chatham Animal Rescue & Education (CARE) is to promote the health and safety of all dogs and cats in Chatham County, NC.
 CARE foster caregivers provide loving, stable homes to homeless cats and dogs, helping them become the best possible pets for their future forever families.
-CARE works with the Chatham County Animal Shelter to save the lives of unwanted cats and dogs, manages feral cat colonies, and serves as an educational resource.
+CARE works with the Chatham County Animal Resources Center to save the lives of unwanted cats and dogs, manages feral cat colonies, and serves as an educational resource.
 CARE’s Lillie’s Fund is a targeted spay/neuter program, subsidizing sterilization surgeries for pets owned by lower income families in Chatham County.
 CARE is a nonprofit animal welfare organization that has served the community since 1975 and relies on individual and corporate donors for support.

 As a volunteer-based organization, we are completely reliant on the dedication of our wonderful volunteers to support our mission.
 Won’t you join us?